 For students attending this course who require a waiver for any of the prerequisites listed on ATRRS, the unit must submit the waiver to the Director of Training and Education (DOT&E), United States Army Military Police School (USAMPS), Fort Leonard Wood, MO 65473-8929 a minimum of 60 days from the start of the course.
 Students with approved waivers must report with a copy of the waiver for in-processing.Sample of a waiver request.

 POC for submitting waivers is the DOT&E Operations NCO (573) 563-5561 or DOT&E Operation Officer (573) 563-7820.

-IAW AR 600-55, students must have a valid civilian and military driver's license, specifically.
+IAW AR 600-55, students must have a valid civilian driver's license.

 NOTE: This course requires a high degree of physical fitness.
-Participants have to negotiate an obstacle course, run, jump, wear protective clothing (body armor, ballistic eye protection, etc. ) and will come in contact with other students or instructors during several phases of training.
+Participants have to negotiate an obstacle course, run, jump, wear protective equipment (body armor, ballistic eye protection, etc.) and will come in contact with other students or instructors during several phases of training.
 Vehicle dynamics and evasive maneuvers involve quick acceleration, abrupt stops, spins, high speed events and deliberate vehicle-to-vehicle contact.

 THIS COURSE IS NOT RELEASABLE TO STUDENTS OF FOREIGN COUNTRIES